All-in-one ETFs: Using a single ETF to get global exposure

 Underlying holdings

 Managed funds are more tax inefficient than ETFs, which I covered in this article: ETFs vs managed funds.
-Thus, this factor could dissuade people from VDHG because it holds managed funds.
+Although Vanguard has announced that they will be slowly transitioning the underlying holdings of VDHG from managed funds to ETFs, currently the majority of VDHG’s holdings are managed funds.

 The ETFs or managed funds the one-in-all ETFs hold are listed below: